tommyettinger/jdkgdxds/README.md

 Maven Central uses the Gradle dependency `api 'com.github.tommyettinger:jdkgdxds:1.0.4'` (you can use `implementation` instead of `api` if you don't use the `java-library` plugin).
 It does not need any additional repository to be specified in most cases; if it can't be found, you may need the repository `mavenCentral()` .
+Jdkgdxds has dependencies on `digital` (which provides common math code meant for use by multiple projects) and `funderby` (Java 8 functional interfaces for primitive types).
+You can increase the version for the `digital` dependency to (at the time of writing) from 0.1.0, to 0.1.4, if you change it everywhere and add the core dependency `api "com.github.tommyettinger:digital:0.1.4"` .
+Funderby hasn't changed since its initial release.

 If you have an HTML module, add:
 ```
 implementation "com.github.tommyettinger:funderby:0.0.1:sources"
 implementation "com.github.tommyettinger:digital:0.1.0:sources"